litprog/litprog/lit/13_touchy_feely_pitch.md

  - Remote developers
  - Onboarding Speed
  - Shared Language
  - Deep Work: Scurrying around at the surface, running frantically but getting nowhere fast.
-Know the limits of YAGNI, build foundations and the top layer will be thin and easy to write.
+Know the limits of [YAGNI][ref_wiki_yagni], build foundations and the top layer will be thin and easy to write.

 ### Ownership and Accountability